 This idea came to me out of the blue.
 I was scrolling through Y Combinator's Hacker News board in search of inspiration.
 I noticed that some posts (very insightful ones, I thought) ended up at the bottom of the list, other posts were popular but had no comments and some triggered lots of comments but were ranked very low.
 I can imagine that being popular on Hacker News means a lot to a contributor: s/he gets a ton of views, the post generates…Continue

 It seems like more and more companies are very interested in either, improving or setting up their analytical capabilities.
-All these companies are quite attracted to Hadoop, Spark or other similar solutions, not necessarily because they solve real problems they’re facing, but because they are…Continue
+All these companies are quite attracted to Hadoop, Spark or other similar solutions, not necessarily because they solve real problems they’re facing, but because they are shiny, trendy pieces of technology.

 Added by Anna Anisin on October 28, 2014 at 2:30pm — No Comments